shinyorg/documentation/src/content/docs/obd/ble.md

 The BLE transport:

-1. **Scans** for a peripheral matching the configured service UUID and optional device name filter (or uses a pre-provided peripheral / discovered device)
+1. **Scans** for a peripheral matching the optional device name filter (or uses a pre-provided peripheral / discovered device).
+The scan itself is deliberately unfiltered — see [Why the scan isn't filtered by service UUID](#why-the-scan-isnt-filtered-by-service-uuid)
 2. **Connects** using Shiny's task-based `ConnectAsync`
 3. **Subscribes** to notifications on the read characteristic via `NotifyCharacteristic`
 4. **Sends commands** by writing bytes to the write characteristic via `WriteCharacteristicAsync`